-- 1) Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the TUNE menu is highlighted and displaying the submenu items.

-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel. - 2) Use the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until PULSER VOLT is highlighted. - 3) Use the LEFT and RIGHT arrow keys multiple times on the right button wheel to scroll the Pulser Voltage options. - 4) Once the desired Pulser Voltage is displayed, press the MEAS key to return to the measurement screen.
+- 1) Press the key once to activate the menu items tab.
+Press the key multiple times to tab right, and the key multiple times to tab left, until the UTIL menu is highlighted and displaying the submenu items. - 2) Use the and arrow keys to scroll through the sub menu items until ALARM is highlighted. - 3) Use the and arrow keys to toggle the ALARM on/off/audible. - 4) Continue on to the next section "Setting the Alarm Low Limit".